 Grain-Free Dog Food

 Dogs have evolved to process newer components that their ancestors couldn’t.
 However, they still aren’t naturally supposed to be able to digest ingredients like grain.
 Grains do not necessarily cause strain on your dog’s stomach.
-However, if your pet is already on a selected diet, it may be a good idea to find a grain-free dog food.
+However, if your pet is already on a selected diet, it may be a good idea to find free dog food.

 Raw vs. Processed Food